aaronbieber/ssp/content/posts/what-s-wrong-with-peter-s-new-leica.md

 That's a little smarmy for sure, but with few exceptions, equipment doesn't guarantee any result.
 All a Fuji GFX 100S guarantees is that there are 100 million pixels in the image.
 The photo could still be crap.
+You could still feel uninspired while using it.

 You can absolutely [learn photography with your smartphone][phone].
 You can buy superb vintage glass on eBay for [less than $100][ebay].
 You can even [rent a